-These 4-ingredient Easter dirt cups are seriously adorable and super easy to make!
-Orange chocolate covered “carrot” strawberries are nestled in snack size chocolate pudding cups and surrounded by crushed Oreo dirt for an Easter dessert that kids will LOVE…
+These 4-ingredient carrot patch Oreo dirt cups are seriously adorable and super easy to make!
+Orange chocolate covered “carrot” strawberries are nestled in snack size chocolate pudding cups and then surrounded by crushed Oreo dirt.
+This simple dirt cup recipe makes for an Easter dessert or snack that kids will LOVE…

 Easter Dirt Cups Dessert

-Hey friends — just here bumping up an oldie but goodie Easter dirt cups dessert idea today that’s been buried in the archives for awhile.
+Hey friends — just here bumping up an oldie but goodie Oreo dirt cups dessert idea today that’s been buried in the archives for awhile.
 Why now?
 Well, I’ve got a few reasons:

 - That 13-year-old that I mention below?
 Yeah, he’s turning EIGHTEEN next Wednesday.
 Cue all of the emotions: sadness, excitement, maybe even a little bit of relief (as in, we did this thing!) + more.
 Parenting is hard, y’all!